Archaeologists are calling it the “find of the century.”

 While the entire book has yet to be released to the wider public, that’s not kept countless scholars from embracing the lost book of Jasher as the literary and social key to interpreting the entire Old Testament.
 For others, like Wayne Grudem, “It’s just fake news.”

 ***This is satire.
 If you take it literally you missed the point.
-If you like this sort of writing, you can check out some of our other attempts in our “Biblitically Correct” column in the Christian Standard monthly magazine.
+If you like this sort of writing, you can check out our “Biblitically Correct” column online in the Christian Standard magazine.